leitmotif-dev/vscode-ksdiff/README.md

 ### 1.1.0 - February 27, 2024

 * Major overhaul.
-Please report issues to hello@kaleidoscope.app, or provide pull request.
+Please report issues to hello@kaleidoscope.app, or fix and create a pull request.
-*

 ### 1.0.2 - October 18, 2022

 * Bugfixes